jbdoumenjou/time/README.md

-time
+Time
 ====

-Simple JS lib for manipulating time
+A simple JS library for manipulating time

+Tests
+====

+The unit tests use the Jasmine framework.
+To launch the tests, open the /test/SpecRunner.html file in your browser.